alexeilebedev/openacr/txt/tut2.md

 would have to be vastly different; At the very least it would have to contain a memory model of the underlying computer and its file system, so it could then target them.
-That's why no interpreted language today uses a self-hosting interpreter -- nobody wants to pay for the slowdown.
+That's why no interpreted language today uses a self-hosting interpreter -- nobody wants to pay for the quadratic slowdown.

 * The output of a self-compiling compiler is an object file -- unreadable for all practical purposes.
-So even though the compiler can compile itself, and the resulting compiler can run even faster than the one before (the opposite of what happens in LISP), this is a one-time gain.
+So even though the compiler can compile itself, and the resulting compiler can run even faster than the one before (the opposite of what happens in LISP), this is a one-time gain, because the object file is not source code.

-* Finally, the C++ template sublanguage, our third example, is strictly less powerful than its parent language; you can't loop over the fields of a struct, or check how many structs are defined, or if the name of a function contains an uppercase S.
-Neither the C++ language, nor its template sublanguage contain words that describe themselves.
+* Finally, the C++ template sublanguage, our third example, is strictly less powerful than its parent language; you can't loop over the fields of a struct, or check how many structs are defined, or delete fields, or check if the name of a function contains an uppercase S. Neither the C++ language, nor its template sublanguage contain words that describe themselves, even though their descriptions contain a lot of other words.

-So, after one cycle of application, you get to a new and better place, but that place is either inaccessible (e.g. object file), or built at some unmaintainable expense;
+So, after one cycle of application of these tools, you get to a new and better place, but that place is either inaccessible (e.g. object file), or built at some unmaintainable expense;
 in either case, the gains are temporary.
 Yet *it is* possible to lock them in.
 For that, we need tools whose input is readable and writable